vidhi0801/DesisAssignments/README.md

 Files:-
-server.cpp: The server code that manages client connections and broadcasts messages. client.cpp: The client code that connects to the server, sends messages, and receives messages from the server.
+server.cpp: The server code that manages client connections and broadcasts messages. client.cpp: The client code that connects to the server, sends messages, and receives messages from the server. chat_history.txt: It stores the conversation between the clients.